zeqinjie/tw_queue/README.md

 If you need to stop a queue from processing call Queue.cancel();

----This will cancel the remaining items in the queue by throwing a `QueueCancelledException`.
+~~This will cancel the remaining items in the queue by throwing a `QueueCancelledException`.
 A cancelled queue is "dead" and should be recreated.
-If you try adding items to the queue after you call cancel, it will throw a `QueueCancelledException`.---
+If you try adding items to the queue after you call cancel, it will throw a `QueueCancelledException`.~~

 If you have no reason to listen to the results of the items, simply call dispose.